UBS-IB/bayesian_tree/README.md

   * **Hyperplane Trees**:
     Decision/regression trees using _arbitrarily-oriented hyperplanes_.
 These models
-    are more flexible than perpendicular trees as they cover a much larger search space.
+    are more flexible than perpendicular trees as they cover a much larger search space to naturally make use of correlations between features.

     All else equal, hyperplane trees typically lead to shallower trees with fewer leaf nodes compared to their perpendicular counterparts because they can employ more than just a single feature dimension per split.
-This can lead to less overfitting and better generalization performance, but no such guarantees exist because hyperplane trees are still being constructed in a greedy and therefore non-optimal manner.
+This can lead to less overfitting and better generalization performance, but no such guarantees exist because hyperplane trees are still being constructed in a greedy manner.

-    Note that hyperplane trees take much longer to train and can only be trained stochastically using global optimizers due to the exponentially large search space.
+    Note that hyperplane trees take much longer to train and need to be trained stochastically using global optimizers due to the exponentially large search space.